JithinKS97/dynamic-learning/readme.md

 ## Acknowledgement

 I'm extremenly thankful to Processing Foundation for having the faith in me and giving me an opportunity to start the project.
 There have been several situations where I have been stuck.
-I express my gratitude to my mentor Saber Khan, other members of Proessing Foundation Cassie Tarakajian, Lauren McCathy, Daniel Shiffman, Cassey Reas for getting back to me and providing me with intelligent advices and suggestions when I contacted them.
+I express my gratitude to my mentor Saber Khan, other members of Proessing Foundation Cassie Tarakajian, Lauren McCarthy, Daniel Shiffman, Cassey Reas for getting back to me and providing me with intelligent advices and suggestions when I contacted them.

 I've started this project and doing it with my friend Anupam Asok.
 I'm so greatful to him for being with me in the development of this project.